btschwertfeger/kraken-rebalance-bot/README.md

 It is not certain that this software will ever lead to profits.

-## Package Update

-- April 2, 2023

 ---

 ## 📝 The Strategy

 This algorithm can buy and sell one or more Spot assets without leverage.

 The goal is to hold a certain amount of each base currency so that, for example, there is always about $1000 worth of BTC in the portfolio.
-If the price of Bitocoin increases so that there is now $1050 worth of Bitcoin in the portfolio, the excess $50 is sold.
+If the price of Bitcoin increases so that there is now $1050 worth of Bitcoin in the portfolio, the excess $50 is sold.
 If the price of Bitcoin falls, so that the Bitcoin in the portfolio are only worth $950, the algorithm buys Bitcoin, to hold a value of about $1000 in Bitcoin in the portfolio again.

 The algorithm checks the price range every 6 hours by default.
 The margin, from how many percent price difference the algorithm becomes active, can also be adjusted.